Around 43,000 people ‘given wrong PCR Covid test results’

 An estimated 43,000 people may have been given wrong negative PCR Covid test results, the UK Health Security Agency has said.

-The errors relate to test results given to people between September 8 and October 12, mainly in the South West of England.
+The errors relate to test results given to people between September 8 and October 12, mainly in the South West of England, but with some cases in the South East and Wales.

 There are no technical issues with test kits themselves and people should continue to test as normal, UKHSA said.